-Strength training is a great way to get into shape and reduce stress and release pounds and inches, but using weights requires either a trip to the gym or investing several hundred dollars.
-A popular alternative is resistance bands hat can provide the muscles the same workout as a set of weights.
+IRRESISTIBLE RESISTANCE BANDS.
+Strength training is a great way to get into shape reduce stress and release pounds and inches, but using weights requires either a trip to the gym or investing several hundred dollars.
+A popular alternative is resistance bands that can provide the muscles with the same workout as a set of weights.

 Those who want to participate in strength-focused exercise would find a balanced set of resistance bands and do sets consisting of 8-10 reps.
 You know when you’ve found the right balance when reps 8,9, and 10 are difficult to finish.
 If this is the case, you will be building muscle in the most efficient way.

 How to Avoid Injury

 Although resistance bands may seem less intensive than free weights or weight machines, it is still possible to be injured while using them.
 In order to stay safe while exercising, there are several tips you can follow.

 - Check Resistance Band Integrity: This should always be the first step.
 A quick examination of each band for cracks, holes, or other problems can prevent a broken band and the wild, chaotic injury-causing mess that would follow.

 - Attach Bands Properly: When attaching a band to something like a doorknob, do not rely on knots.
 A better way is to create a loop and slide it over the anchor point.
 This prevents breakage and slipping.

 - Maintain Lower Body Posture: When working with resistance bands, keep your hips even with your knees positioned directly over your ankles.
 When bending over, bend at the hips first.
 In this way, you avoid slipping or moving muscles in a way that may cause a sprain.